Inset shows Author Donald McPhail, with background photo of the author taken in 1959, at Giza.

-“The Millionaires Cruise: Sailing Toward Black Tuesday” is a unique first novel by 75-year-old Donald McPhail, longtime freelance writer and for more than forty years a marketing executive in the airline and hospitality industries.
+“The Millionaires Cruise: Sailing Toward Black Tuesday” is a unique first novel by Donald McPhail, now 78 years old.
+He was a longtime freelance writer, and for more than forty years a marketing executive in the airline and hospitality industries.

-"The Peacemakers" is a sequel, and a powerful examination of human durability and cruelty.
+"The Guest From Johannesburg" is a sequel, and a powerful examination of human cruelty, hope and resilience.
 Despite explosive scenes of war, this is a gentle book, and an unwavering anti-war story.
-Meticulously researched, “The Peacemakers” is alive with tales of conflict and love, deceit and honor, politics and idealism.
+Meticulously researched, “The Guest From Johannesburg” is alive with tales of conflict and love, deceit and honor, politics and idealism.

-“The Peacemakers” begins late in 1934, contrasting the debilitating worldwide depression with the exciting startup days of Pan American Airways in the Pacific, where Duff Malone is Pan Am’s division manager.
+“The Guest From Johannesburg” begins late in 1934, contrasting the debilitating worldwide depression with the exciting startup days of Pan American Airways in the Pacific.
 The brewing conflict with imperial Japan presents complications and delays for the airline, and crucial battles for America and its allies.
 This war and those that follow have grave implications for Duff and his family, and for America itself, as a nation in perpetual war.

 Born in Santiago, Chile in 1940, McPhail was raised in Palo Alto, California.
 He traveled the world for many years, gathering ideas and observing different cultures.
 McPhail first discovered his interest in people and places in 1959, when he visited his father’s home country, South Africa, a place he loves and has visited many times since.